What type of person would this course be suitable for?

 How old are the students?

-Students are age 18 to 22 years old.
+Students are aged 18 to 22 years old.

 Do we travel around Ireland?

-Most of our time is spent on the farm, and in the surrounding area.
-We also take weekly local trips, and extended overnight trips to Dublin, and the west of Ireland.
+Most of our time is spent on the farm and in the surrounding area.
+We also take weekly trips in our southeast region, to Dublin and Cork.
+Additionally, we take an extended overnight trip to the west of Ireland.

 What time should I book my arriving and departing flights?

-Participants must arrive in Dublin airport between 8am and 1pm on the first morning of the program, where they will be met and escorted by a Cow House Studios representative.
-Departing flights should be scheduled between 10am and 2pm on the last day of the program.
+Participants must arrive at Dublin airport between 8 am and 1 pm on the first morning of the program, where they will be met and escorted by a Cow House Studios representative.
+Departing flights should be scheduled between 10 am and 2 pm on the last day of the program.